Skip to content

 Support for the development of municipal and school electoral maps

-Municipalities and school boards are responsible for the process of dividing their territory into electoral districts.
+Municipalities and English-language school boards are responsible for the process of dividing their territory into electoral districts.
 Our responsibility is making sure that this process runs smoothly.
 This ensures that citizens are fairly and equitably represented on their municipal council and school board.

 Role of the Commission (in French)